 We will stay in a well-equipped campsite on a working ranch 52kms south of the town of Iringa.

-We will then continue on to our well equipped campsite in the small village of Mikumi, where we will stay the night.
+Today we will continue our journey north to our well equipped campsite in the small village of Mikumi.

 In Dar es Salaam we stay at a beautiful and well-equipped beach camp on the southern side of the bay across from the city.

 Today we join our overland truck and set off early to beat the morning trafiic in Dar es Salaam.
-We have a full day's drive day to Marangu, where we have a nightstop camping in the grounds of a beautiful colonial hotel at the base of Mount Kilimanjaro.
-We should have good views of the mountain on the drive in (if it is not covered in cloud!).
+We have a full day's drive to Lushoto, where we have a nightstop camping in the grounds of a beautiful colonial hotel at the base of Mount Kilimanjaro.

-Estimated Drive Time - 12 hours (please note that all drive times given here are approximate estimates only and are given with the best intentions - however please be aware that the drive times are heavily dependent on traffic, road conditions, weather, police roadblocks, and many other factors - flexibility is essential on any overland trip!).
+Estimated Drive Time - 7-8 hours (please note that all drive times given here are the approximate number of hours that the truck will be in motion only, and does not include any time taken for coffee or lunch stops, border crossings, photo stops, activities en route, comfort breaks, shopping stops, toilet stops, etc. The times given are approximate estimates only and whilst given with the best of intentions, the drive times are heavily dependent on traffic, road conditions, weather, police roadblocks, and many other factors - flexibility is essential on any overland trip!).

 After breakfast we head west to the town of Arusha, where we will stop for food shopping in preparation for our excursion to the Serengeti National Park.
 On the drive to Arusha we will go past the whole length of Mount Kilimanjaro where we'll hope for clear skies and fantastic views from the road.